fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/TSL/Define features.md

 **Note:**

         -   You can either use a property as an output parameter or define an output parameter.
 For example, you can specify the property SoilHumidity as an output parameter.
 Then, when the service Automatic Sprinkler is called, IoT Platform returns the data about soil humidity.
+        -   Identifiers of output parameters cannot be any one of the following words: set, get, post, time, and value, because they are system parameter names.
-        -   You can add up to 10 output parameters for a service.
+        -   You can add up to 20 output parameters for a service.
 |
         |Extended Information**Note:** The gateway connection protocol is OPC UA.